wultra/wultra-docs/docs/tutorials/Activation-Spawn/Readme.md

-# Activation Spawn SDK
+# Introducing the Activation Spawn
 <!-- AUTHOR joshis_tweets 2021-09-17T00:00:00Z -->
 <!-- SIDEBAR _Sidebar.md sticky -->
 <!-- TEMPLATE tutorial -->

+It is common for an organizations to have more than one mobile apps.
+Usually though, one mobile app is considered the "main application", while the other apps are "secondary".
+For example, a bank can have the mobile banking app, mobile brokerage app, mortgage management app, and so on.
+With multiple apps in place, many of the use-cases organizations must solve become complicated.
+For example, if a user loses the smartphone, he/she needs to recover multiple apps.

+To make the activation process of a secondary apps easier and to allow faster user onboarding to new innovative products, we are introducing the activation spawn.

-The purpose of the activation spawn process is to enable creating a new activation for an secondary app using another, main app.
-From the customer perspective, this can be communicated, for example, through a message: "Activate mobile banking using our mobile token app".
+The purpose of the activation spawn is to enable creating a new activation for an secondary app using another, main app.
+From the customer perspective, this can be communicated, for example, through a message: "Activate mobile trading app using our mobile banking app".

+## Activation Spawn Actors

 The process has two actors: